Dinger's Aviation Pages

 The Type 246 prototype as originally built; with open cockpit and gunners position.

 The prototype Vickers type 246 monoplane had an open cockpit for the pilot and an open gunners position.
 To conform to the new requirement for a medium bomber Vickers extensively changed it.
-The pilot and gunner positions were given their own, separate canopies and windows were added to the cabin between them for the third crew-member.
+The pilot and gunner positions were given their own, separate canopies and windows were added to the cabin between them suitable for a third crew-member (although it seems no proper seat was provided in that position).
 The sliding "bubble" pilots canopy was very advanced for its time, and its development by Vickers must have greatly helped the development of the sliding canopy for the Spitfire by Supermarine, (owned by Vickers).
 The geodetic "basket weave" structure of the aircraft was unsuitable for the addition of a bomb-bay.
 Instead, bombs were carried in streamlined "panniers", one under each wing (the bomb-bay of the later geodetic Wellington two-engined bomber was external to the geodetic structure, being essentially a "pannier" faired into the bottom of the airframe).
 It also received an uprated Bristol Pegasus X engine giving considerably more power (980 hp) than the original Pegasus IIIM (only 690 hp).
 The prototype was given the serial number K7556 and served as the trials aircraft for the production aircraft (there is a photo of it at the top of this page).
 Vickers changed the type number of the aircraft to type 281 while the Air Ministry allocated the name "Wellesley".
+It should be noted that the official description of the Wellesley in AP1524A states

 Early production Wellesley K7718.
 Notice the rounded rudder and tailwheel enclosed in a streamlined "spat" .